Chinese stocks close down as COVID concerns outweigh support pledges | Business

 ** "But the real growth bottlenecks remain," Nomura said in a note.
 "Adjustments to China's zero-COVID strategy are key to a growth recovery in coming months." ** By mid-April, the PBOC had paid 600 billion yuan ($94.31 billion) in profits to the central government - equivalent to a 25-basis points cut in banks' reserve requirement ratios (RRR), the central bank said.

-** This move followed a 25 basis points (bps) cut in the reserve requirement for all banks by the central bank, releasing about 530 billion yuan ($83.25 billion) in long-term liquidity, while analysts said room for further interest rate cuts may be limited. ** Healthcare firms and semiconductor stocks slipped 2.2% and 2.7%, respectively, while energy stocks gained 2.6% and infrastructure companies added 1.2%.
+** This move followed a 25 basis points (bps) cut in the reserve requirement for all banks, announced by the central bank on Friday, releasing about 530 billion yuan ($83.25 billion) in long-term liquidity, while analysts said room for further interest rate cuts may be limited. ** Healthcare firms and semiconductor stocks slipped 2.2% and 2.7%, respectively, while energy stocks gained 2.6% and infrastructure companies added 1.2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)